David Gomoh murder: Gang members jailed for NHS worker stabbing

 David Ture, 19, of no fixed address, was given 26 years and Alex Melaku, 18, of Telford, 21 years.

-Melaku only became an adult one day before sentencing meaning he has been identified for the first time.
+Melaku only became an adult one day before sentencing, meaning he has been identified for the first time.

 All four defendants were also sentenced to concurrent terms for conspiracy to cause grievous bodily harm with intent to an unidentified man who escaped.